 Pay Attention To Diet

-Many dog owners buy the same old kibble every day for their dogs’ entire lives.
+Many dog parents buy the same old kibble every day for their dogs’ entire lives.
 New studies and research seem to indicate that this may not be the best dietary option when it comes to our dogs’ health, and there is also a link between what our dogs eat and cancer.

 Traditional dog food is sometimes full of grains that can be contaminated with toxins such as aflatoxin B1 that cause cancer.
 Additionally, carbohydrates from grains and corn are converted into sugar in the body, which fuels cancer cells.